david-a-wheeler/spdx-tutorial/README.md

 I've contacted the SPDX maintainers to see if they really mean to use "SPDX-License-Identifier";
 [stay tuned](https://bugs.linuxfoundation.org/show_bug.cgi?id=1330).

+## Recording license information in an OSS project

+If you're developing open source software (OSS) you should *still* include the full legal text of your license(s).
+Include them at the top level of the project repository, with the conventional all-upper-case filename *LICENSE* or *COPYING* (optionally with a .txt or .md extension).

+The full legal text is still important for humans to read.
+If it's single simple license, great.
+If it's complicated, you can express all that complication as well.

+What SPDX does is create a simple format for licenses that is *machine-readable* (to help automatino) and
+*short* (to help humans quickly handle common cases).

 ## License recommendations

 Make *sure* you include a license on any software you're releasing.